 There is a lot of misinformation out there about the causes of blackheads and acne; therefore we will debunk 4 of the most commonly accepted fabrications.
 Whether it is through old wives tales, or mistaken “common sense,” almost all of us will have heard at least one of these myths at some point in our lives.
 But now you will be able to separate fact from fiction and know the truth about blackheads!

 4 Blackhead Myths

 Myth 1: Blackheads Are Caused By Dirt!

 Wrong!
 Blackheads are not caused by dirt.
-Blackheads are in fact caused by excess skin oil, sebem and congesting toxins which are secreted by the skin from the blood and other fluids which supply the skin with nutrients.
-When these fluids are found in excess, as in people with oily skin, the pores become clogged with fluid, causing whiteheads, blackheads and acne.
+Blackheads are in fact caused by excess skin oil, sebum and congesting toxins which are secreted by the skin from the blood and other fluids which supply the skin with nutrients.
+When these fluids are found in excess, as in people with oily skin, the pores become clogged with fluid, causing whiteheads, blackheads, and acne.

 Myth 2: You can scrub away blackheads.

 This myth is, in fact, the most harmful of all the blackhead myths.
 Scrubbing at the skin can cause serious damage to your complexion, leaving damaged skin and scarring behind.
 Gentle exfoliation once to twice a week is great for removing damaged skin and keeping skin clean, however scrubbing the skin only causes harm.

 Many products out there claim to be able to shrink your pores to reduce blackheads.
 This is nonsense.
 Pores are not muscles and therefore cannot open and close, they simply function as holes for the removal of fluids and to house hair follicles.